OpenTreeOfLife/opentree/curator/README.md

     "content" which is a string that contains the content of the file format. "content" is checked if "file" is not provided.
 Required arguments for subsequent invocations
-    "uploadid" - A unique string for this upload returned as the uploadid value in the original response.
+    "uploadId" - A unique string for this upload returned as the uploadid value in the original response.
 Optional arguments:
     "output" one of ['ot:nexson', 'nexson', 'nexml', 'input', 'provenance']